lrspeiser/DensityDependentMetricModel/docs/paper.md

-# Environmental Relativity: A density-modulated metric that reproduces flat galaxy rotation curves without dark matter
+# Tidal Field Relativity (TFR): A tidal-field–modulated metric that reproduces flat galaxy rotation curves without dark matter

 ## Abstract

 Observed rotation curves of disk galaxies remain flat to large radii, inconsistent with Newtonian/GR predictions from baryons alone.
-We propose Environmental Relativity (ER), a metric framework in which gravitational strength depends smoothly on the local baryonic environment via a bounded enhancement factor $\xi(\rho, T)$ that approaches unity at high density (Solar System) and grows in low-density, tidally structured regions (galactic outskirts).
+We propose Tidal Field Relativity (TFR), a relativistic, metric-based modification to GR where the gravitational field strength is rescaled according to the local tidal field.
+In our formulation, the effective strength depends smoothly on the local baryonic environment and tidal structure via a bounded enhancement factor $\xi(\rho, T)$ that approaches unity at high density (Solar System) and grows in low-density, tidally structured regions (galactic outskirts).
 We implement a tidal-band form,

 $$
 \xi(\rho, T) = 1 + \lambda_{\max}\, S_\rho(\rho)\, W(T), \quad \xi \in [1,\,1+\lambda_{\max}].